Master of Arts in Educational Psychology

 -A grade of B or better is required for acceptance of any transfer credits.

-To qualify for the Master of Arts in Educational Psychology degree, a student must:
+To qualify for the Master's degree in Educational Psychology, a student must:

 - Complete all program requirements not later than five years after matriculation;